-Effective January 1, 2017, the regulatory capital requirements for System banks and associations were modified.
-These regulations ensure that the System's capital requirements are comparable to the Basel III framework and the standardized approach that the federal banking regulatory agencies have adopted.
+The capital regulations ensure that the System's capital requirements are comparable to the Basel III framework and the standardized approach that the federal banking regulatory agencies have adopted.
 Regulatory ratios include common equity tier 1 (CET1) capital, tier 1 capital and total capital risk-based ratios.
 The regulations also include a tier 1 leverage ratio and an unallocated retained earnings (URE) and URE equivalents (UREE) leverage ratio.
 The permanent capital ratio (PCR) remains in effect.

 The ratios are calculated using three-month average daily balances, in accordance with the FCA regulations, as follows.

-- The CET1 capital ratio is the sum of statutory minimum purchased borrower stock, other required borrower stock held for a minimum of seven years, allocated equities held for a minimum of seven years or not subject to revolvement, unallocated retained earnings and paid-in capital, less certain regulatory required deductions including the amount of investments in other System institutions, divided by average risk-adjusted assets. - The tier 1 capital ratio is CET1 capital plus noncumulative perpetual preferred stock, divided by average risk-adjusted assets. - The total capital ratio is tier 1 capital, plus other required borrower stock held for a minimum of five years, subordinated debt and limited-life preferred stock greater than five years to maturity at issuance subject to certain limitations and allowance for loan losses and reserve for unfunded commitments under certain limitations, less certain investments in other System institutions under the corresponding deduction approach, divided by average risk-adjusted assets.
+The CET1 capital ratio is the sum of statutory minimum purchased borrower stock, other required borrower stock held for a minimum of seven years, allocated equities held for a minimum of seven years or not subject to revolvement, unallocated retained earnings and paid-in capital, less certain regulatory required deductions including the amount of investments in other System institutions, divided by average risk-adjusted assets.

-- The PCR is all at-risk borrower stock, any allocated excess stock, unallocated retained earnings, paid-in capital, subordinated debt and preferred stock subject to certain limitations, less certain investments in other System institutions, divided by PCR risk-adjusted assets. - The tier 1 leverage ratio is tier 1 capital, divided by average total assets, less regulatory deductions to tier 1 capital. - The URE and UREE leverage ratio is unallocated retained earnings, paid-in capital and allocated surplus not subject to revolvement, less certain regulatory required deductions including the amount of allocated investments in other System institutions, divided by average total assets, less regulatory deductions to tier 1 capital.
+- The tier 1 capital ratio is CET1 capital plus noncumulative perpetual preferred stock, divided by average risk-adjusted assets. - The total capital ratio is tier 1 capital, plus other required borrower stock held for a minimum of five years, subordinated debt and limited-life preferred stock greater than five years to maturity at issuance subject to certain limitations and allowance for loan losses and reserve for unfunded commitments under certain limitations, less certain investments in other System institutions under the corresponding deduction approach, divided by average risk-adjusted assets. - The PCR is all at-risk borrower stock, any allocated excess stock, unallocated retained earnings, paid-in capital, subordinated debt and preferred stock subject to certain limitations, less certain investments in other System institutions, divided by PCR risk-adjusted assets. - The tier 1 leverage ratio is tier 1 capital, divided by average total assets, less regulatory deductions to tier 1 capital. - The URE and UREE leverage ratio is unallocated retained earnings, paid-in capital and allocated surplus not subject to revolvement, less certain regulatory required deductions including the amount of allocated investments in other System institutions, divided by average total assets, less regulatory deductions to tier 1 capital.

-The following sets forth the regulatory capital ratios that were effective January 1, 2017.
+The following sets forth the regulatory capital ratios.

-Minimum Capital Conservation Minimum Requirement with Capital Capita al Ratios as of Decemb er 31, Ratio Requirement Buffer Conservation Buffer 2019 2018 2017 Risk-adjusted ratios: CET1 Capital 4.5% 1.875% 6.375% 17.72% 18.29% 17.68% Tier 1 Capital 6.0% 1.875% 7.875% 17.72% 18.29% 17.68% Total Capital 8.0% 1.875% 9.875% 18.41% 18.99% 18.34% Permanent Capital 7.0% 0.000% 7.000% 17.84% 18.42% 17.94% Non-risk-adjusted ratios: Tier 1 Leverage 4.0% 1.0% 5.0% 19.17% 19.76% 19.05% URE and UREE Leverage 1.5% 0.0% 1.5% 19.16% 19.87% 19.15%
+Capital Minimum Requirement Minimum Conservation with Capital Capital Ratios as of December 31, Ratio Requirement Buffer Conservation Buffer 2020 2019 2018 Risk-adjusted ratios: CET1 Capital 4.5% 2.5% 7.0% 17.06% 17.72% 18.29% Tier 1 Capital 6.0% 2.5% 8.5% 17.06% 17.72% 18.29% Total Capital 8.0% 2.5% 10.5% 17.71% 18.41% 18.99% Permanent Capital 7.0% 0.0% 7.0% 17.17% 17.84% 18.42% Non-risk-adjusted ratios: Tier 1 Leverage 4.0% 1.0% 5.0% 18.29% 19.17% 19.76% URE and UREE Leverage 1.5% 0.0% 1.5% 18.33% 19.16% 19.87%